scottnon/robo_realsense/README.md

 you will eventually create a subscriber node that will subscribe to this topic and use the camera data to calculate and deliver control inputs for the car.

-Install the dependencies for Python first, then run the Python script to publish to the topic `/camera/color/image_raw`.
+First, run the Python script to publish to the topic `/camera/color/image_raw`.
 ```
-pip install pyrealsense2
 python3 ros_stream.py
 ```
-If you get any other `module not found` errors, simply install the package Python needs using `pip install <package_name>`.
-The package imports are listed at the beginning of the `ros_stream.py` file.

 Next, check that the topic shows up in the list of topics in Ros2, and then echo the data to make sure that the topic is receiving data.
 You can use Ctrl+C to kill a terminal process, which will be useful to do after running the `ros2 topic echo` command